norvate/useless-repo-1/README.md

 *Password-solving purpose script*
 ## guess.rb ##
 This script allows you to guess the password.
-Based on Fallout 4 Hacking minigame. ~~pls dont copyright this~~ You have a number of tries to guess the password.
-After every wrong guess, you'll received a number called 'LIKELINESS'.
-It means, the word you've guessed have 'LIKELINESS' characters that are in the same position as in the password.
+Based on Fallout 4 Hacking minigame. ~~pls dont copyright this~~ You have an amount of tries to guess the password.
+After every incorrect attempt, you'll received a number called 'LIKELINESS'.
+It means, the word you've guessed have the 'LIKELINESS' amount of letters that are in the same position as in the password.

 There are currently two type of tools you can use: